-From 2018 through 2020, the State Climate Office of North Carolina and the Carolinas Integrated Sciences and Assessments (CISA) partnered on a NOAA-funded project aimed to increase the transparency and effectiveness of drought communications in North Carolina.
+From 2018 through 2020, the North Carolina State Climate Office and the Carolinas Integrated Sciences and Assessments (CISA) partnered on a NOAA-funded project aimed to increase the transparency and effectiveness of drought communications in North Carolina.

 This project, titled Innovating Approaches to Drought Communications with North Carolina Decision Makers, included developing resources to present weather and drought information in formats such as infographics and factsheets that are usable and useful for our target sectors: agriculture, forestry, and water resources.
 Examples of these resources are shared below.